 A comprehensive didactic curriculum is scheduled throughout the year, covering all primary care and orthopedic sports medicine topics relevant for the practice of primary care sports medicine.
-Didactic sessions are held bi-weekly and are facilitated by sports medicine center staff, including physiatrists and orthopedic surgeons.
+Didactic sessions are held weekly and are facilitated by Sports Medicine Center staff, including physiatrists and orthopedic surgeons.

-As previously described, fellows will complete an in-depth didactic experience in diagnostic and interventional musculoskeletal ultrasound, consisting of reading assignments, weekly scanning sessions, and 7-8 cadaveric sessions throughout the 12-month fellowship.
+As previously described, fellows complete an in-depth didactic experience in diagnostic and interventional musculoskeletal ultrasound, consisting of reading assignments, weekly scanning sessions, and seven or eight cadaveric sessions throughout the 12-month fellowship.

-In addition to the above, the Sports Medicine Fellow is provided with the following educational opportunities:
+In addition to the above, the sports medicine fellow is provided with these educational opportunities:

-- Department of Orthopedic Surgery Grand Rounds each Monday AM, during which general orthopedic topics are discussed.
+- Department of Orthopedic Surgery Grand Rounds each Monday morning, during which general orthopedic topics are discussed

-- Participation as a teaching assistant during the annual PM&R Resident Musculoskeletal Course (5 months of weekly anatomy, physical examination, and ultrasound instruction sessions).
+- Participation as a teaching assistant during the annual PM&R Resident Musculoskeletal Course (five months of weekly anatomy, physical examination and ultrasound instruction sessions)

 - Teaching learning objectives to PM&R residents weekly (after the first three months)

-Fellows participate in a research training course for clinicians, which is coordinated through the Center for Translational Science Activities (CTSA) at the Mayo Clinic.
-This is typically scheduled in the Fall.
+Fellows participate in a research training course for clinicians, which is coordinated through the Center for Clinical and Translational Science (CCaTS) at Mayo Clinic.
+This is typically scheduled in the fall.

 There is no call schedule.
 However, fellows are required to participate in sporting event coverage and pre-participation examinations as previously described.
-As implied, many of these activities will occur outside of normal working hours.
-However, all of your patient care duties, including athletic coverage, will not exceed the 80-hour/week limit.
+As implied, many of these activities occur outside of normal working hours.
+But all of your patient care duties, including athletic coverage, will not exceed the 80-hour-a-week limit.

-Fellows sit on both the Research and Education Committees at the Sports Medicine Center.
+Fellows sit on the Sports Medicine Center Medical Education Committee.